MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 ### "asu guest" network

 Full instructions for connecting to the **asu guest** wireless network can be found in [`connecting-to-the-asu-wifi.pdf`](https://github.com/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/jun24-ws/connecting-to-the-asu-wifi.pdf).
-You will need a means to read email or receice text messages because as part of the registration process, a code will be sent to you.
+You will need a means to read email or receive text messages because as part of the registration process, a code will be sent to you.

 *The "asu guest" network is bandwidth-limited.
 Make sure that you [install the workshop environment](INSTALL.md) before coming to ASU.*